This Content Was Last Updated on April 5, 2023 by Jessica Garbett

 If your tax liability is more than £1,000 then you will normally have to make payments on account for the next year:

-- Payments on Account are calculated automatically based on the proceeding year at a rate of 50% of the liability for the year just passed
+• Payments on Account are calculated automatically based on the preceding year

-- There is a 50% payment on account in January and another 50% in July – these are offset next January
+• This is then subject to a 50% payment on account in January and another 50% in July – these payments are offset against the “balancing” payment which is due the following January

-- If the payments on account exceed the amount due you get a refund
+• If the payments on account exceed the calculated amount due, you get a refund

 A common question is “Why do HMRC want me to pay my tax in advance?”.
-The thinking is its not in advance, rather you are paying in year as you earn, instead of paying after the tax year.
+The thinking is it’s not really in advance; rather you are paying in-year as you earn, instead of paying after the tax year.

 Payments on Account tend to accelerate your tax payments if your business is growing, and the first time a Payment on Account is due, effectively 18 months tax in one payment, it can be an unwelcome surprise – to minimise this:

-- get your Self Assessment in early so you know what is due
+• get your Self Assessment return in early so you know what is due

 Reducing Payments on Account

-Note – If you over state the reduction, retrospective interest is charged when its corrected.
+Note – If you over state the reduction, retrospective interest is charged once it’s corrected.

-If your income is expected to go up, you don’t have to correct Payments on Account upward – instead the balance will be collected the next 31 January.
+If your income is expected to go up, you don’t have to correct Payments on Account upward – instead the balance will be collected the following 31 January.

 Time To Pay

-If you are struggling to pay taxes, then its advised you contact HMRC and agree a payment plan as soon as possible.
-The longer its left, the more things can spiral.
+If you are struggling to pay taxes, then it’s advised that you contact HMRC and agree a payment plan as soon as possible.
+The longer it’s left, the more things can spiral.

 Case Studies